 Like other e-reading apps, users can tap or swipe to move to the next page or pinch to zoom in and out.

-AppEngines also includes a search feature.
+AppEngine also includes a search feature.
 This is especially handy in a book like Credit Secrets Investigated because you can search for terms like bankruptcy, or credit report and then scroll through the pages to find the highlighted terms.
-I wish that results could be returned more like an index with hotlinks to the search term because browsing for a word like "credit" in a several hundred page book can take a while.
-Still, it's a nice feature to have available.
+I wish that results could be returned more like an index with hotlinks to the search term because browsing for a word like “credit” in several hundred-page books can take a while.
+Still, it’s a nice feature to have available.

-AppEngines' ereader offers quick access to navigation and options by tapping at the top of the screen.
-A quick tap gives readers access to chapter listings and the search function, as well as a light/dark toggle which inverses the screen color from black text on a white page to white text on a black page.
-Experts will tell you that light text on a dark background is harder on your eyes, but there are some situations where it is easier, it's nice that AppEngines let me choose.
-Overall, I still prefer reading on the soft cream background of Classics, and would love to see this added to the options menu.
+AppEngines’ e-reader offers quick access to navigation and options by tapping at the top of the screen.
+A quick tap gives readers access to chapter listings and the search function, as well as a light/dark toggle that inverses the screen color from black text on a white page to white text on a black page.
+Experts will tell you that light text on a dark background is harder on your eyes, but there are some situations where it is easier, it’s nice that AppEngine’s let me choose.
+Overall, I still prefer reading on the soft cream background of Classics and would love to see this added to the options menu.

 When it comes to mobile reading AppEngines has done a more than decent job of creating software that will make the process enjoyable for the majority of folks that choose to do their reading on a tiny screen.
 I still think many ebook publishers have some growing to do before I’m ready to stop buying paper books, though.

 Credit Secrets Investigated is a good candidate for this type of reading.
-The search feature and ability to skip around at the tap of a chapter is ideally suited for ebooks that attempt to educate the reader.
+The search feature and ability to skip around at the tap of a chapter are ideally suited for ebooks that attempt to educate the reader.
 Whether readers will find the information useful is less clear.
 Thankfully, the author has provided a sample chapter for download.
-(Warning: email sign-up required. http://creditsecretsinvestigated.com) You can read first and buy later.
+(Warning: email sign-up required.)
+You can read it first and buy it later.
 If the information suits you, the iPhone reader from AppEngine is a good way to browse the content.

-If you decide to buy the book, be sure to check out the helpful how-to for the AppEngines electronic book reader.
+If you decide to buy the book, be sure to check out the helpful how-to for AppEngine’s electronic book reader.